 Having the chance to be a part of Foster Care to Success’ (FC2S) Aim Higher fellowship program has been a wonderful experience.
 I’ve had the opportunity to build a multitude of lasting relationships, especially with other fellows who were formerly in foster care like me.

-As a student majoring in graphic design, I was very uncertain of what I should expect from the internship.
+As a student majoring in graphic design, I was very uncertain of what I should expect from the fellowship.
 I was confident that I would take away life experience from the placement, but am amazed at how much actual career experience I am getting as well!
 FC2S placed me in the Metropolitan Washington Council of Governments (COG) in the Child Welfare Department.
 They needed me to design graphic elements for the organization, attend meetings and conferences, operate phone interactions with potential foster and adoptive families, and help with Wednesday’s Child video shoots – a project that I’ve absolutely loved working on…